-The Research Unit in Exercise Biology has specialised in studies of exercise and training interventions.
-The studies focus on physiological, health- or performance-related outcomes.
-Overall research themes are:
+The Research Unit for Exercise Biology is specialised in studies of exercise and training interventions.
+Our research focuses on physiological, health- or performance-related outcomes, and our three overall research themes are:

-Research includes clinical studies in patients and applied studies in healthy volunteers, including athletes.
-Furthermore, basic research is conducted within the fields of muscle physiology and biomechanics using both human and animal models.
-This basic research provides a strong foundation for the applied and clinical studies.
-Moreover, it ensures a high quality in measurements of training effects and enables studies of a mechanic nature of the adaption of exercise.
+We conduct clinical studies in patients and applied studies in healthy volunteers, including athletes.
+Furthermore, we carry out basic research within the fields of muscle physiology and biomechanics using both human and animal models.
+This basic research provides a strong foundation for the applied and clinical studies as well as it ensures a high quality in measurements of training effects and enables studies of a mechanic nature of the adaption of exercise.

-Employees within the research unit are also responsible for teaching at both bachelor and master level programmes in Sport Science.
+The research unit is also responsible for teaching at both bachelor and master level programmes in Sports Science.

 The Research Unit has well-equipped laboratories for physiological and biomechanical research.
-Moreover, we have advanced strength training facilities and a cardiorespiratory laboratory to complete supervised and controlled exercise training.
+We have advanced strength training facilities and a cardiorespiratory laboratory to complete supervised and controlled exercise training.

-The facilities include equipment for movement analysis and functional muscle strength measurements (high-speed video recorders, power platforms, isokinetic dynamometer), as well as metabolic tests (oxygen uptake, lactate measurement).
-Moreover, the unit has laboratory functions for molecular biology and and biochemistry measurements, where muscle function and muscle metabolism can be examined at cell level.
+The facilities include equipment for movement analysis and functional muscle strength measurements, such as high-speed video recorders, power platforms and an isokinetic dynamometer, as well as metabolic tests of, for example, oxygen uptake and lactate measurement.
+Moreover, the research unit has laboratory functions for molecular biology and biochemistry measurements to examine muscle function and muscle metabolism at cell level.